bustammi/Analytical-Programming/README.md

 ## 1st Stage: Formulating a Question/Problem
 _____________________________________

-**Hypothesis:**  What is the effect of the socio-economic factors (i.e., (1) Work-Class; (2) Education, (3) Sex; (4); Hours Per Week) on the annual income that an individual earns at United States?
+**Hypothesis:**  What is the effect of the socio-economic factors (i.e., (1) Work-Class; (2) Education, (3) Sex; (4); Hours Per Week) on the annual income that an individual earns in the United States?

 **Questions Asked:**
 _____________________________________

-1. Are the predictor (independent variables) such as work-class, education, sex, and hours worked per week interdependent?
+1. Are the predictor (independent variables) such as work class, education, sex, and hours worked per week interdependent?

-2. How strong is the correlation between the predictor variables and annual income (i.e., dependent variable) of an indiviual at US?
+2. How strong is the correlation between the predictor variables and an individual's annual income (i.e., dependent variable) in the US?

-3. Is a single predictor variable sufficient enough in influencing the annual income of an individual?
+3. Are two predictor variables sufficient enough to influence an individual's annual income?

+This MATLAB code provides an overview of the "UCI Machine Learning Repository: Census Income Data Set dataset" through statistical and graphical representation.
 The lesson gained from this project is to advance the understanding of the MATLAB environment, such as learning how data can be manipulated and represented in several methods.
-This MATLAB code provides an overview of the "UCI Machine Learning Repository: Census Income Data Set dataset" through statistical and graphical representation.
-Hence, another purpose of this project is to extract and manipulate the data to find solutions through the "Questions Asked" above.
+Hence, another purpose of this project is to conduct exploratory data analysis to find solutions through the "Questions Asked" above.

 _____________________________________